superjax/ceres_sandbox/README.md

 This example simulates the calibration of a pinhole camera.
 A 3D rigid body gets simulated pixel measurements to known landmarks in the camera FOV.
 The camera intrinsics are estimated.

 # Control
 Finally, I wanted to see how well-suited Ceres was to solving the model-predictive control and trajectory optimization problem.
+Spoiler:  It's not.

 ## Control.Robot1d_OptimizeTrajectorySingleWindow
 This implements the simple minimum force "move block" example from Matthew Kelly's [Trajectory Optimization tutorial paper](https://epubs.siam.org/doi/pdf/10.1137/16M1062569).
 The results of the optimization can be plotted with `TrajectoryOptimization1DPlot.m`

 ## Control.3DMultirotor_OptimizeTrajectory
 This extends the trajectory optimiztion problem to 3D with a quadrotor agent.
 This is trajectory optimization on manifold.
+This doesn't work very well, because the search space is so large that the lack of dynamics constraint results in a multitude of local minima.

 # Building The Code